 - Is the research I've included current and accurate?
 The skills of Information Fluency come into play here in a big way.
 Using analysis and authentication techniques, students should make sure all their included research is relevant and up-to-date.

 - Have I correctly cited all my sources and references?
 Once your learners have confirmed the accuracy and currency of their information, this is next.
 Here's a solid article on source citing from Plagiarism.org with useful tips for your learners.

 - How have I expressed my own creativity and independence?
 All the assignments you get from learners, whether produced in groups or not, have their own stamp on them.
 Every student is unique, so each assignment will be in some way.
 Encourage your learners to explore how they've used their creative and independent thinking qualities in their work.

 - Is it properly formatted and legible?
 It's all in the details, and details like this matter to the overall assignment's effectiveness.
 In fact, this question goes hand in hand with the next two assignment checklist questions below.

 - Has spelling and grammar been double-checked?
 When checking legibility and formatting, also have learners proofread for typos.
-This can and should happen more than once, since things can get missed on a single once-through.
+This can and should happen more than once since things can get missed on a single once-through.
 Additionally, your learners can also check each other's work to put a fresh pair of eyes on it.

 - Am I missing anything that matters?
 Even the most attentive learners can omit something vital from an assignment.
-It could be something simple like an image or simple doc.
-On the other hand it could be a vital piece of information that can throw the whole project sideways.
+It could be something simple like an image or a simple doc.
+On the other hand, it could be a vital piece of information that can throw the whole project sideways.
 Either way, it never hurts to check.
 And check again.